DEI department leads are faculty members who serve as the point of contact for DEI at the department level. They:

 Professor, Naval Architecture and Marine Engineering

-Diversity in all aspects of higher education is essential for best prepare our future workforce.
+Diversity in all aspects of higher education is essential for best preparing our future workforce.

 NERS: John Foster